dsscollection/git-github-for-stats/README.md

 I say yes, with the zeal of the converted.

-Benefits of using hosted version control in your statistical practice:
+There are many benefits of using hosted version control in your statistical practice:

 -   Doing your work becomes tightly integrated with organizing, recording, and disseminating it.
 It's not a separate, burdensome task you are tempted to neglect.
+-   Collaboration becomes much more structured, with powerful tools for asynchronous work and managing versions.
 -   The marginal effort required to create a web presence for a project is negligible.
 -   GitHub makes a fantastic course management system for courses that use R. You and your students can exchange actual working code and explore the associated results.
 -   By using common mechanics across work modes (research, teaching, analysis), you achieve basic competence quickly and avoid the demoralizing forget-relearn cycle.